Song Ui-young: Persebaya Surabaya

+Return to Lion City Sailors

+After spending nearly a year playing his trade in Thailand and Indonesia, on 7 March 2024, Song returned to his former club Lion City Sailors, on a two-year contract in preparation for the 2024–25 Singapore Premier League season and the newly formed 2024–25 AFC Champions League Two campaign.
+He will don Number 15 which was his first number that he wore since he moved to Singapore back in 2011.
+On his official return to the club on 4 May 2024, Song helped his club to win the 2024 Singapore Community Shield in a 2–0 win against Albirex Niigata (S).
+On 23 June, Song scored his 80th goal in his 230th appearance for the club in a 7–1 thrashing league win over Albirex Niigata (S).
+On 5 December, Song scored a hat-trick where he also assisted Lennart Thy goal during the club's 5–2 victory against Thailand club Port helping Lion City Sailors to finish as Group F winners and advancing to the round of 16 in the AFC Champions League Two where scored 5 goals in six appearances in the AFC Champions League Two group stage.
+Despite Maxime Lestienne's equaliser in the 91st minute of the 2025 AFC Champions League Two final against Sharjah, the Sailors finished as a runner-up after conceding in the 97th minute to finish the game in a 1–2 defeat.

 International career

 After receiving Singaporean citizenship, Song was called up to the Singapore national team on 27 August 2021.

 On 11 November 2021, Song made his international debut in a friendly match against Kyrgyzstan.
 On 5 December 2021, Song made his competitive debut at the 2020 AFF Championship with a 3–0 victory against Myanmar.
 Song scored his first goal for Singapore in the second leg of the 2020 AFF Championship semi-final match against Indonesia.

-He scored his second goal and third goals in the Asian Cup third-round qualifiers.
-Song had given the Lions a dream lead against the Kyrgyz Republic in the first game of the qualifiers before two goals in three minutes condemned Singapore to a narrow defeat.
-His third goal for the Lions came in a 6–2 win over Myanmar in the final match of their qualifiers.
+Song scored the lead against Kyrgyzstan in the first game of the 2023 AFC Asian Cup third-round qualifiers before turning from hero to zero conceding the next two goals in three minutes sent Singapore to a narrow defeat.
+His third goal came in a 6–2 win over Myanmar in the final match of their qualifiers.

+Song was called up for the 2022 AFF Championship.
+On 12 September 2023, Song scored a goal against Chinese Taipei in his return to the national team.
+Singapore won that game 3–1.

+On 15 October 2025, Song scored a brace in the 2027 AFC Asian Cup qualification match against India in Margao helping Singapore to a 2–1 win.

 Style of play

 Initially deployed as a defensive midfielder by former Home United head coach Lee Lim-saeng, Song was placed in more offensive roles under Aidil Sharin Sahak, playing in a variety of positions as a box-to-box or attacking midfielder, winger, second striker and even as a poacher.